mbachry/bash-zygote/README.md

 ## Installation

+Clone the repo with `--recurse-submodules` or run `git submodule init` and `git submodule update` after cloning.

 Make sure all `bash` build requirements are installed.
 Also install `meson` and `libvarlink` development package (`libvarlink-devel` in Fedora case).